 On another channel was a fictional TV series in which the actress played the part of an abused run-away who became involved with an unsavory character who was into polyamory.
 However the behavior of the unsavory character in no-way resembled actual polyamory.
 He was a wolf in sheep's clothing.
 More about them is outlined on the Reasons For Caution page.

 Much more could be said about the role of the media as a tool for social conditioning.
 Suffice it to say that real life is seldom as portrayed on TV.
-More often than not it conforms to popular opinion, which means appealing to the masses, who tend to be less well informed than they should be about the subject at hand.
+More often than not TV conforms to popular opinion to get higher ratings, which means it appeals to the masses rather than those who may be better informed but of a different view than the status quo.